httprb/http/README.md

     Http.get "https://github.com/tarcieri/http/commit/HEAD.json"

-The Github API happens to support this approach, but really this is a bit of a hack that makes it easy for people using browsers to perform the act of content negotiation.
-HTTP would really prefer we do this using the Accept header.
-How do we send that with the Http library?
+The Github API happens to support this approach, but really this is a bit of a hack that makes it easy for people typing URLs into the address bars of browsers to perform the act of content negotiation.
+Since we have access to the full, raw power of HTTP, we can perform content negotiation the way HTTP intends us to, by using the Accept header:

     Http.with_headers(:accept => 'application/json').
       get("https://github.com/tarcieri/http/commit/HEAD")